stefan-hoeck/idris2-tutorial/src/Tutorial/Prim.md

 implementations of all integral interfaces and the two interfaces for bitwise operations (`Bits` and `FiniteBits`).
-Overflows are handled by calculating the remainder modulo `2^bitsize` and adding the lower bound (a negative number) if the result is still out of range.
-For instance, for `Int8`, all operations calculate their results modulo 256, subtracting 128 if the result is still out of bounds:
+Overflows are handled by calculating the remainder modulo `2^bitsize` and subtracting `2^bitsize` if the result is still out of range.
+For instance, for `Int8`, all operations calculate their results modulo 256, subtracting 256 if the result is still out of bounds:

 ```repl
 Main> the Int8 2 * 127